 Blood donations from dogs:

-I have heard of two cases where in absolute desperation, a cat has received blood from a dog.
-This is known as xeno transfusions.
+There are at least two cases where a cat has received blood from a dog as a last resort, which is known as xeno transfusions.
 Dogs have eleven blood groups, however, cats don’t have naturally occurring antibodies to canine blood.
 Xenotransfusions have been used when no other options are available and the cat will die without an immediate transfusion.
 This is the last resort, ideally, a cat should receive a feline blood donation.

-As the donor cat will need to be sedated, if possible, he should have fasted for 4-6 hours prior to having his blood taken to reduce the risk of vomiting.
-His blood pressure should be taken prior to donation.
+The donor cat should not have eaten 4-6 hours prior to taking blood to reduce the risk of vomiting during sedation and the veterinarian will check the cat’s blood pressure.
 A needle will be placed into a large vein, usually the jugular (in the neck).
 Collection of the blood usually takes around 30 minutes.
 Once the blood donation has finished, the donor cat should be monitored for signs of low blood pressure.
 Supplementary fluids are often given to the donor cat just before or at the time of collection.
 Approximately 50ml of blood will be taken (around 1% of body weight).
 It will take around 30 minutes to collect blood from the donor cat.
-He will be sedated during this process.
 A cat can only donate blood every 3 months.

 Initially, blood is given at a rate of 0.5mk/k/per while being closely monitored to watch for complications.
-Heart rate, blood pressure, capillary refill time, respiration rate as well as signs of urticaria and vomiting are all closely watched.
+Your veterinarian will monitor the heart rate, blood pressure, capillary refill time, respiration rate and watch for rash and vomiting.
 If the recipient shows no adverse reactions, then the amount of blood given is increased to 10mk/k/per hour.
-He will still need to be monitored.
 It takes around four hours in total.